Berlin Mosque: History

-The Need for the Propagation of Islam in Germany

 In May 1922, the Mohammadan, a popular English newspaper in India, published an article with the title "The Need for the Propagation of Islam in Germany".
 The article was written by Pro.
 Abdus Sattar Kheri, an Indian Muslim political activist living in Berlin.
 He and his brother, Pro.
 Abdul Jabbar Kheri, were known as the Kheri Brothers and were the ones that initiated the idea of setting up an Islamic centre in Germany.
 They both played a significant role in leading the organisation of Muslims in the German capital in the early 1920s.

+Not long after, the Lahore Ahmadiyya Movement constructed a mosque in Germany.
+The Berlin Mosque's tall minarets and dome were heavily damaged in World War II due to an attack by Russian soldiers.
+The mosque was reopened in 1952 following a grant from the Berlin Monuments Department to restore the building.